Liberty (Duran Duran album)

 Liberty is the sixth studio album by the English pop rock band Duran Duran, released on 20 August 1990 by Parlophone.
 The album reached number eight on the UK Albums Chart, and spawned the singles "Violence of Summer (Love's Taking Over)" and "Serious".
 The album has received negative reviews from critics, citing poor songwriting and a lack of musical direction.

 Background

 Duran Duran had emerged as one of the most successful bands of the 1980s, helping to both spearhead the so-called 'Second British Invasion' of the American charts and making increasingly striking music videos to promote their singles via MTV.
 By the mid 1980s, however, the band had lost both Roger and Andy Taylor, who had quit shortly after their 1985 Live Aid performance.
-Subsequent studio albums released including Notorious and Big Thing were not well received either critically or commercially, selling in far fewer quantities than their predecessors.
+Subsequent studio albums Notorious and Big Thing produced Top 10 singles and were critically well-received, but sold fewer quantities than their predecessors.
 Whilst the 1989 Decade compilation managed to chart in the Top 10 around the world, it was seen as a temporary stop-gap and an opportunity for the band to decide what musical direction they wanted to explore in the 1990s.